pragmatedev/vilare/README.md

 ### Development

 - Single components should be developed on the [/playground/](https://vilare.com/playground/) template.
-- Before approaching Pull Requests, Lighthouse tests should be performed using the `yarn vilare test psi` command, which checks the `/playground/` page with the newly created component and highlights any issues that must be resolved. **Any problems directly related to the component must be addressed before proceeding to the next steps.**
+- Before approaching Pull Requests, Lighthouse tests should be performed using the `yarn vilare test psi` command, which checks the `/playground/` page with component and highlights any issues. **Any problems directly related to the component must be addressed before proceeding to the next steps.**
 - After approving Pull Requests, the staging server should be updated, and the new block should be added to the [/demo/](https://vilare.com/demo/) template that lists all the custom blocks, allowing the team to access them in one place.

 ### Code Review